Machine Learning Based Mesh Movement for Non-Hydrostatic Tsunami Simulation: Conclusion

 \section{Conclusion}

-In this paper, the use of machine learning based mesh movement for non-hydrostatic shallow water modelling has been investigated for the simulation of complex wave interactions and tsunami run-up on irregular bathymetries and changeable boundary conditions.
+This paper demonstrates the integration of the UM2N machine learning based mesh movement method with a depth-integrated non-hydrostatic shallow water model within the Thetis/Firedrake framework, applied to coastal tsunami simulation with dispersive wave effects.

-Results indicate that mesh movement via the UM2N network not only offers improved accuracy but also displays more effective convergence behaviour, particularly during later stages of wave propagation, underscoring its suitability for accurately capturing complex dynamic wave phenomena using adaptive mesh refinement techniques.
-The solitary wave based scenarios also indicates the strong robustness of UM2N adaptation in handling the rapid changes of free surface elevation caused by water refraction.
-This means that UM2N is an effective surrogate model for costly MA equation-based mesh movement and that tight coupling of machine learning based mesh movement with a modern PDE framework is both feasible and practical.
-The approach offers an alternative way to faster, adaptive coastal modelling without losing accuracy in tsunami simulation.
-Moreover, new monitor functions are designed for these scenarios including a wetting-drying interface in order to track wave propagation correctly and enhance refinement in these areas.

-Future research in this area will involve the extension of our framework to 3D mesh geometries, based on the work including \cite{LI20054915} and \cite{Rowbottom2025}.
-Mesh adaptive techniques based on unsupervised learning, such as G-adaptivity \citep{Rowbottom2025}, and Unsupervised and Generalizable Mesh Movement Network (UGM2N) \citep{Wang2025UGM2N} provide alternative movement strategies that could also be applied to non-hydrostatic models.
-Considering mesh regularity and uniformity during movement, the mesh adaptation algorithms can be further improved (e.g., allowing boundary node movement), thus helping to generate meshes with superior quality.